punyavashist/dotfiles/README.md

 The most exciting thing in here is probably how I utilise [Karabiner](https://pqrs.org/osx/karabiner/).
 It has absolutely transformed the way I interact with my computer and there is no going back now.

-I go over how I use Karabiner in detail [here](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html) and I document all the keybindings I have made and changed as an interactive mind map [here](https://my.mindnode.com/mR7ds52Ls21umnbD27SfCD4SmwwrvxxGwvSyy7yW#603.1,-2191.4,3).
-Scroll around and explore, perhaps you find something interesting.
+I go over how I use Karabiner in detail [here](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html).

 ## Neovim
 I am [still learning vim](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim.html) but the this journey has been very rewarding.
 Modal editing is pretty amazing.